mootools/mootools-more/Docs/Localization/FormValidator.Italian.md

 Class: FormValidator {#FormValidator}
 =====================================

 Contains the messages for FormValidator in Italian.

+### Authors

-Thanks Leonardo Laureti for the translation.
+* Leonardo Laureti

 ### Usage